South-West Queensland - Remote Outback Birds & Wildlife

 Meals included: D

-Accommodation: Mt Isa (en suite rooms).
+Accommodation: Tambo (en suite rooms).
 Meals included: B, L, D.

 Accommodation: Boulia (en suite rooms)